 It says that I’m consciously creative.
 That I value design.
 That I like simplicity.
 That I’m not a corporate lemming.
 That I “think different.”

 Those feelings were imprinted in me the first time I sat down at at a little Mac.
-And now those feelings keep replaying every time I pick up my iPhone 7.
-(Not so much when I have to deal with iTunes.)
+And now those feelings keep replaying every time I pick up my iPhone.

 Great brands connect on an emotional, gut level.

-A hot bowl of tomato soup on a cold winter day triggers feelings of comfort, love and security for millions of Americans.
+A hot bowl of soup on a cold winter day triggers feelings of comfort, love and security for millions of Americans.
+And the advertising for Campbell’s captured that sentiment perfectly.
 It’s M’m M’m Good!
-(That slogan is ranked as one of the 10 best of the 20th century, and it was successfully resurrected in 2002.)
+(That slogan, written in 1931 is ranked as one of the 10 best of the 20th century, and it was successfully resurrected in 2002.)

-The ingrained goodwill that we have for Campbell’s Soup is the only thing that’s sustaining the company amid MSG scares, shrinking category sales, and stiff competition from Progresso and other, healthier choices such as Amy’s and Pacific Foods.
+The ingrained goodwill that we have for Campbell’s Soup is what sustains the company amid MSG scares, shrinking category sales, and stiff competition from Progresso and other, healthier choices such as Amy’s.
+Campbell’s is a brand of powerful heritage.

 According to Harvard Business Review, Target’s business objective was to create an alternative to Wal-Mart’s price leadership.
 It’s done that through upscale discounting — a concept associating style, quality, and price competitiveness.